microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 * Set up and enable disaster recovery with Azure Site Recovery and monitor the progress
 * Performing a disaster recovery drill, creating recovery plan and test failover
-* Failback to the Europe West region (Source environment) and monitor the progress
+* Run a disaster recovery and test Failback to the Europe West region (Source environment) and monitor the progress

 ### Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the West Europe Region to the North Europe Region